luma-vasiljevic/ML-project/ML-project-ML1.md

 The out of sample error from the quiz set (cross-validation subset) is: 0.4843% Note that the out of bag error from model1 and out of sample error from the validation subset are very similar.

+The model had 100% accuracy on the test set.